Why size matters: Saltationism, creativity, and the reign of the DiNOs

 2. We’re gradualists

 No mainstream scientist today embraces the term “macromutation” or “saltation”.
 Whenever anyone invokes saltationism, macromutations or “hopeful monsters”, there is a backlash.
 In 2008 there was a piece by science journalist Olivia Judson that invoked “hopeful monsters”, and this provoked an apoplectic response from Jerry Coyne.
-When Nature published a newsy piece entitled “Evolution: Revenge of the hopeful monster“, Coyne again was included to urge caution.
+When Nature published a newsy piece entitled “Evolution: Revenge of the hopeful monster“, Coyne was included to pose for gradualist orthodoxy.

 The reason for this is that the number of well documented exceptions to phenotypic gradualism uncovered by evo-devo and quantitative genetics in 25 years is small.
 When someone has to write a whole book to cover the topic, then it will be large enough to warrant some attention: today all the examples can be covered— and have been covered multiple times— in a single review paper.
 This is why, even in evo-devo, phenotypic variations are described as the raw materials for evolution.